Cost of Rework in Construction: 4 to 12% of Project Value

 The Construction Industry Institute Best Practice for Front-End Planning (BP-1989) reports total project cost reductions of 5 to 15% from disciplined front-end planning, with the rework reduction component being the largest single source of those savings.
 Within that range, the projects with the highest front-end planning scores (as measured by the Project Definition Rating Index, PDRI) consistently show rework cost at the low end of the CII rework distribution, often below 3% of project value.

-The directional finding from GIRI's 2018 UK work is similar: the prevention dollar pays back roughly 5 to 10 times in avoided rework, which is consistent with the Boehm cost-of-change curve in software (where the prevention-to-failure ratio is also reported as 1:10 to 1:100 depending on the development phase).
+The directional finding from GIRI's UK research is similar: the prevention dollar pays back roughly 5 to 10 times in avoided rework, which is consistent with the Boehm cost-of-change curve in software (where the prevention-to-failure ratio is also reported as 1:10 to 1:100 depending on the development phase).
 This cross-industry consistency is one of the more interesting findings in the cost-of-quality literature: whatever the medium being built, the ratio of cost-to-prevent versus cost-to-rework lands in a remarkably narrow band.

 For owners, the practical takeaway is that the highest-leverage spend on a major capital project is the front-end definition phase, when costs are still measured in tens of thousands of dollars rather than tens of millions.
 The CII PDRI and the FHWA front-end planning frameworks both provide structured ways to spend that money well.
 For contractors, the highest-leverage internal investment is usually in the quality system that catches drawing conflicts and trade coordination errors before they go to field.